 American Citizen Services Unit

-The consular district consists of twelve provinces in eastern Indonesia, including Bali, East Java, Sulawesi, West Timor, Nusa Tenggara Barat and Nusa Tenggara Timur, and the Malukus.
+The U.S. Consulate in Surabaya provides a range of services for U.S. citizens who are visiting or residing in our consular district in Indonesia.
+The district includes Bali, East Java, Sulawesi, West Timor, Nusa Tenggara Barat and Nusa Tenggara Timur, and the Malukus.

 Our mailing address and contact information are: